How To Apply

 The M.A.
 English program admits new students every fall.
 An undergraduate major in English is not required of applicants to the M.A. program, but the Graduate Admissions Committee takes into consideration the undergraduate and/or postgraduate record in English courses.

-If you would like to be considered for tuition remission, your complete application and all supplementary materials must be received no later than January 1, 2020.
+If you would like to be considered for priority admission, your complete application and all supplementary materials must be received no later than January 1, 2020.

 The final deadline for all applications for Fall 2020 admission is April 1, 2020.